initze/osmnx_plots/README.md

 ## Notes

 - If `--place_names` is provided, only those places will be used (the template is ignored).
-- Parallel processing uses 3 jobs by default (adjustable in the script).
+- Parallel processing uses 1 job(s) by default (adjustable in the script).
 - Each place name with spaces must be wrapped in double quotes.

 ---